 - When in the jungle there is no way to get money from the bank.
 So before you fly to the jungle make sure you have enough money for the time you are there.
 The lodges will provide all your meals, but you will need to buy snacks and drinks while you are at the jungle lodge.
 Most lodges offer a tour in Puerto Maldonado that includes a visit to the local Market.
 So you might want to consider taking some money for that excursion.

 - Being vaccinated is a great idea if you plan to visit the Amazon.
-Depending on what country you are from you will need to check with your doctor about the requirements to re-enter your home country after being in the jungle.
+And depending on what country you are from you will need to check with your doctor about the requirements to re-enter your home country after being in the jungle.
 There is no best time to visit Peru, but when you do, make sure you are vaccinated.

 - As mentioned above, there are pesky insects in the jungle.
 Mosquitoes are many in the Peruvian Amazon.
 In the jungles of South America, you should know that the bites will leave large red welts.
 There are risks of dengue fever and Zika.
-You must bring repellants that contain Deet, this will prevent bites.
+You must bring repellents that contain Deet, this will prevent bites.
 Also, make sure to wash your hands after using the repellent and make sure to cover all parts of your body.

 - Visit the jungle during the dry season.
 The season runs from May to October, in these months there is less rain, but the rainforest is always warm and the humidity is very high.